 Staying hydrated and increasing knowledge and awareness of the early symptoms of heat exhaustion can allow the continued enjoyment of activities, even in hot weather.
 Be safe and stay cool!

-This blog was written for Healthy Young NV by Logan Mills, a member of the Youth Advisory Council.
+This blog was written for Healthy Young NV by Logan, a member of the Youth Advisory Council.